ceunican/aos/README.md

 * [Private Repo](https://gitlab.com/AOSUC/Lab/).
 Used to Turn in assignments.
 * [Vagrant Image]( https://atlas.hashicorp.com/vpuente/boxes/AOSUC1617).
 Debian 8 (Jessie) ready
 to develop the Lab assignments.
 Requires Virtual-Box as provider.
 Works in Windows/OSX.
-Alternatively you can Linux subsystem in Windows 10 and port/brew is OSX (following this [guide](http://stackoverflow.com/a/39953891)).
+Alternatively you can use Linux subsystem in Windows 10 and port/brew is OSXhttp://beej.us/guide/bggdb/.